 6-54 What should be done if patients on antiretroviral treatment develop tuberculosis?

-The antiretroviral treatment must be continued and TB treatment started.
+The ART must be continued and TB treatment started.
 There is no need to delay starting the TB treatment.

 6-55 How do drugs used to treat tuberculosis and HIV interact with each other?

 In patients who are already on antiretroviral treatment when tuberculosis is diagnosed, some of the drugs being used in antiretroviral treatment may have to be changed:

 - Rifampicin is very important in the treatment of tuberculosis but it affects the serum drug levels of many of the drugs used in antiretroviral treatment.
 As a result, the choice of ARVs and their doses may need to be changed.

 - If first-line combination antiretroviral treatment used, efavirenz is preferred to nevirapine, as rifampicin may lower the blood level of nevirapine.
 There is also an increased risk of liver toxicity if nevirapine and TB medication are used together.

 - If second-line antiretroviral combination is used, the dose of lopinavir/ritonavir should be doubled (from 2 Aluvia tablets twice daily to 4 Aluvia tablets twice daily), as TB treatment lowers the blood level of lopinavir.